Pushed by Accident: A Mixed-Methods Study on Strategies of Handling Secret Information in Source Code Repositories: Methodology

 \boldparagraph{Pre-Questionnaire} Before the actual interview, each participant had to fill a short pre-questionnaire.
 This had multiple purposes.
 (1)~We screened participants by only accepting those who experienced secret leakage.
 (2)~We explained the purpose of the study and obtained consent for participation, our data handling, and recording.
 (3)~Finally, we asked several demographics and background questions, which also helped the interviewer to prepare for the interview.

-\boldparagraph{Piloting} We iteratively tested and improved the initial version of the interview guide after creating it.
+\boldparagraph{Piloting} We iteratively tested and improved the initial version of the interview guide.
 This mainly included three cognitive walkthroughs with usable security researchers.
-Those were basically simulations of the interviews to obtain feedback on question clarity, completeness, and to generally improve the interview guide with the interviewed researchers experience.
+We used this interview simulations to obtain feedback on question clarity, completeness, and to generally improve the interview guide with the interviewed researchers' experience.
 After each interview, we tweaked question clarity to ensure a good interview flow.
 This was followed by two pilot interviews with developers from Upwork.
-As only minimal wording changes were necessary after the pilot interviews, we decided to include those together with all subsequent interviews.